Go Ad-Free

 Have you ever had the experience of drinking a cup of coffee and then having to head for the bathroom pronto?
 Can coffee make you poop or is it a myth?
 Find out!

 OK, we admit that this is not one of the great medical mysteries of all time.
 It is intriguing, though.
 You might think that researchers have far more important things to do than try to figure out can coffee make you poop, and if so, why?
-It turns out that they have been struggling over this coffee conundrum for years.
-There may now be a plausible explanation.
-It was presented a prestigious meeting of gastroenterologists.
+One plausible hypothesis rests on gut microbes.
+A recent study found that they respond to coffee consumption.

-Coffee Restriction in the Hospital Was a Problem:
+Coffee Restriction in the Hospital Was a Problem

 Q. Coffee has kept me regular for years, though I don’t know why.
 Recently I was in the hospital for open-heart surgery.
 Every day in the hospital, the nurses plied me with stool softeners which, unfortunately, failed to move me.